-Agricultural dwelling units may be permitted on C-APZ lands subject to the policies below, as well as any applicable requirement in C-AG-6, 7, 8, and 9, and all other applicable requirements in the LCP.
+A. Agricultural dwelling units may be permitted on C-APZ lands subject to the policies below, as well as any applicable requirement in C-AG-6, 7, 8, and 9, and all other applicable requirements in the LCP.
 Agricultural dwelling units must be owned by a farmer or operator actively and directly engaged in agricultural use of the property.
-No more than a combined total of 7,000 sq ft (plus 540 square feet of garage space and 500 square feet of office space in the farmhouse used in connection with the agricultural operation) may be permitted used-as an agricultural dwelling per farm tract. by the farm owner or operator, whether in a single farmhouse or in a combination of a farmhouse and intergenerational homes(s).
-Only a single farmhouse or a combination of a farmhouse and intergenerational homes(s) with the combined total of 7,000 square feet may be allowed for each farm owner or operator actively and directly engaged in agriculture, regardless of the number of legal lots each farm owner or operator owns.
-In addition to the farmhouse, up to two additional dwelling units per legal lot may be permitted in the C APZ designation. for members of the farm operator's or owner's immediate family.
-Such iIntergenerational family farm homes may only be occupied by persons authorized by the farm owner or operator shall not be subdivided from the rest of the primary agricultural legal lot, and shall be consistent with the standards of LCP Policy C-AG-7and the building size limitations of Policy C-AG-9.
+No more than a combined total of 7,000 sq ft (plus 540 square feet of garage space and 500 square feet of office space in the farmhouse used in connection with the agricultural operation) may be permitted used-as an agricultural dwelling per farm tract by the farm owner or operator, whether in a single farmhouse or in a combination of a farmhouse and intergenerational homes(s).
+Only a single farmhouse or a combination of a farmhouse and intergenerational homes(s) with the combined total of 7,000 square feet may be allowed for each farm owner or operator actively and directly engaged in agriculture, regardless of the number of legal lots each farm owner or operator ope shall not be subdivided from the rest of the primary agricultural legal lot, and shall be consistent with the standards of LCP Policy C-AG-7 and the building size limitations of Policy C-AG-9.
 Such intergenerational homes shall not be subject to the requirement for an Agricultural Production and Stewardship Plan (C-AG-8), or permanent agricultural conservation easement (C-AG-7), nor shall occupants be required to be actively and directly engaged in the agricultural use of the land.
-An equivalent density of 60 acres per unit shall be required for each home-farmhouse and intergenerational house (i.e. at least 60 acres for a farmhouse, 120 acres for a farmhouse and an intergenerational house, and 180 acres required for a farmhouse and two intergenerational homes), including any existing homes.
+An equivalent density of 60 acres per unit shall be required for each home_farmhouse and intergenerational house, and 180 acres required for a farmhouse and two intergenerational homes), including any existing homes.
 The reviewing authority shall consider all contiguous properties under the same ownership to achieve the requirements of the LCP.
 No Use Permit shall be required for the first intergenerational home on a qualifying lot, but a Use Permit shall be required for a second intergenerational home.
 No more than 27 intergenerational homes may be allowed in the County's coastal zone.